 Air Quality and Wildfires - Frequently Asked Questions

-Air quality continues to be impacted by regional wildfires and air pollution can intermittently be unhealthy for all.
-Spokane Regional Health District (SRHD) and Spokane Regional Clean Air Agency (Spokane Clean Air) are urging residents to take precautions to protect their health.
+Summer air quality in Spokane can be frequently impacted by regional wildfires and air pollution can intermittently be unhealthy for all.
+During times of poor air quality, Spokane Regional Health District (SRHD) and Spokane Regional Clean Air Agency (Spokane Clean Air) urge residents to take precautions to protect their health.

 How can I monitor air quality in my area right now?

-Current regional air quality index: Spokane Regional Clean Air Agency
+Current regional air quality index (values updated hourly; more weight put on recent air pollution reading): Spokane Regional Clean Air Agency

 What is wildfire smoke and can it make me sick?

 Wildfire smoke is a mix of gases and fine particles from burning vegetation, building materials, and other materials.
 Wildfire smoke can make anyone sick.
 Even someone who is healthy can get sick if there is enough smoke in the air.
 Breathing in smoke can have immediate health effects, including:

 - A scratchy throat

 How can I limit my exposure to wildfire smoke?

 - Pay attention to local air quality reports.
 When a wildfire occurs in your area, watch for news or health warnings about smoke. pay attention to public health messages and take extra safety measures such as avoiding spending time outdoors.
 See previous resources on this page.

 - If you are told to stay indoors, stay indoors and keep your indoor air as clean as possible.
 Keep windows and doors closed unless it is very hot outside.
 Run an air conditioner if you have one, but keep the fresh-air intake closed and the filter clean to prevent outdoor smoke from getting inside.
 Seek shelter elsewhere if you do not have an air conditioner and it is too warm to stay inside with the windows closed.